Prayer For Military Deployment

 -For peace and comfort during this difficult time

-READ: Prayer For God's Healing Power
+READ: Prayer For Acid Reflux

 As we all prepare for military deployment, it is important to remember that there are people out there who are facing even worse situations.
 Whether you know someone serving overseas or not, please take a moment to pray for them and their loved ones as they face yet another challenge.
 We all need hope during these difficult times, and prayer can provide just that.
 Thank you for joining us in this effort.